-OVERVIEW: The Ellison Foundation invests in innovative medical research, educational initiatives that create lifelong achievement, and programs addressing the needs of most vulnerable families.
+OVERVIEW: The Ellison Foundation invests in innovative medical research, educational initiatives that create lifelong achievement, and programs addressing the needs of the most vulnerable families.

 IP TAKE: The foundation is particularly concerned with supporting nonprofit organizations that create sustainable benefits for the people they serve.